Police treating stabbing of two men in Golders Green as terrorism

 Headline & Lead 85/100

-Balanced Reporting: The headline clearly states the official police position that the incident is being treated as terrorism, which is accurate and reflects the gravity of the event without overstatement.
+Balanced Reporting: The headline clearly states the police position that the incident is being treated as terrorism, which reflects the official investigative stance without overreaching.

 "Police are treating the stabbing of two men in Golders Green as terrorism"